 - We obtained an understanding of the legal and regulatory frameworks that are applicable to the company and determined that the most significant which are directly relevant to specific assertions in the financial statements are those that relate to the reporting framework (FRS 101 and the Companies Act 2006) and the relevant tax regulations in the United Kingdom. - We understood how the Company is complying with those frameworks through enquiry with the Company and by identifying the Company's policies and procedures regarding compliance with laws and regulations.
 We also identified those members of the Company who have the primary responsibility for ensuring compliance with laws and regulations, and for reporting any known instances of non-compliance to those charged with governance. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by reviewing the Land Securities Group risk register and through enquiry with the Company's Management during the planning and execution phases of the audit.
 Where the risk was considered to be higher we performed audit procedures to address each identified fraud risk, specifically the risk over revenue recognition, including the timing of the revenue recognition, impairment of investment in subsidiary undertakings and impairment of amounts due from group undertakings. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
-Our procedures involved: - Enquiry of Management, and when appropriate, those charged with governance of the Company regarding their knowledge of any non-compliance or potential non-compliance with laws and regulations that could affect the financial statements; - Reading minutes of meetings of those charged with governance; - Obtaining direct bank confirmations to youch the existence of cash balances; - Obtaining and reading correspondence from legal and regulatory bodies, including HMRC; and - Solution of Solution of Solution Sol - In addition, we completed procedures to conclude on the compliance of the disclosures in the financial statements with all applicable reporting requirements.
+Our procedures involved: - Enquiry of Management, and when appropriate, those charged with governance of the Company regarding their knowledge of any non-compliance or potential non-compliance with laws and regulations that could affect the financial statements; - Reading minutes of meetings of those charged with governance; - Obtaining direct bank confirmations to youch the existence of cash balances; - Obtaining and reading correspondence from legal and regulatory bodies, including HMRC; and - Source of source of the standard of the source of source of the sourc